 The Challenge

 Typically, patients are prescribed following a standardized dosing scheme, and the clinical effect is measured from there.
 The challenge is that this scheme is very generic and rarely fits the individual needs of each patient.
-Consequently, this results in a sub-optimal clinical effect due to a lack of personalization.
+Consequently, this results in a sub-optimal clinical effect due to a lack of personalisation.

 The time-frame of determining the optimal dosage is often extensive.
 If a patient is under-supplied, the negative symptoms associated with the disease will not improve.
 This often includes fatigue and constipation.
 Conversely, if a patient is oversupplied there can be negative side effects.
 These may include a rapid heart rate, headaches and mood fluctuations.